projectcapsule/capsule/use_cases.md

 - `oil-test`

-When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies the Joe's request.
+When the aggregate usage reaches the hard quota limits, then the ResourceQuota Admission Controller denies Joe's request.

 > In addition to Resource Quota, the Capsule controller create limits ranges in
 > each namespace according to the tenant manifest.
 >
-> Limit ranges enforcement for single pod, container, and persistent volume
+> Limit ranges enforcement for a single pod, container, and persistent volume
 > claim is done by the default _LimitRanger Admission Controller_ enabled on
 > the Kubernetes API server: using the flag
 > `--enable-admission-plugins=LimitRanger`.